 10. A partition doesn’t have to be a single (albeit useless) slab of glass.
 Besides dividing the master bedroom to form a walk-in closet area, the tinted glass divider is actually a vanity table at the bottom, bringing additional functionality to the otherwise unused space.

 11. It’s like a totally different room, but yet it isn’t!
 With colourful Peranakan tiles dotting its walls, the open-shelving walk-in wardrobe corner is a huge contrast to the white-washed bedroom.
 Thankfully, translucent glass partitions help to tone the visual overload down a notch for the sleeping area and work as a privacy screen.

 You've got the ideas, it's time to achieve them!

-An interior designer can help you design the ultimate, space-saving walk-in wardrobe space - according to your needs and space.
-We can help!
+Let us know your renovation requirements!
 Request for a quote here, and we will match you up with 5 interior firms, based on your budget and style.

 Plus, renovate with a peace of mind when you engage an interior firm with us.
 Safeguard up to $50,000 of your renovation deposits under the Qanvast Guarantee!